emiapwil/glassy-gnome/README.md

 ## Known Bugs

-### Indicator not functioning properly

-If a window is sticked to the top (by enabling "always on top"), the opacity of the indicator will not change when switching from this window and another normal window in the same workspace.

 ### Extra key strokes on fully opaque/transparent windows

 > If I hit Super+0 for a fully opaque window, say, three times, I need to hit